 I’ve introduced people who have been long time friends for a least a decade to each other.
 Well the true case is, I didn’t know how long they knew each other… Anyway, on with it.
 My dear friend Katherine Becvar of much alternative culture fame, Steampunk and Burning Man, also known very lovingly and aptly as Katherine The Great was drooling over a set of costumes made of multiple tapestries, that same woman who made them was drooling over Katherine’s work, Pocket Belts.
 I walked from that happy cluster after elegant introductions letting them each know of their mutual interests, saying I leave you to admire one another.
 Job done.

 Saw some amazing belly Dance and got pointers from Davina, Author Belly Dancer, Costume Designer, on dance styles and personal go to moves.
 My dance family invited me to dance with them.
 I declined for the moment but feel so loved.

 Got information on the latest projects I’ve agreed to take on and met the right contact with all the information that I was looking to get.
 That’s a secret until later.

 Saw some wonderful friends and said goodbye for another year.
 It took two hours to

 actually leave the building for all the hugs and love I shared.
 A major highlight was receiving a beautiful oil lamp made by another of my dear and gifted friends, Lodema The Potter.
 That was my last Dicken’s goodbye for the season.
-Then I drove down 280 without a hitch, almost never accomplished and met up my beloved family away from family The Macs.
+Then I drove down 280 without a hitch, almost never accomplished and met up with my beloved family away from family, The Macs.
 That group is blogtastic.
 I’ll have to do a piece on them soon.